mlekkha/FIGR/README.md

     Fourth row contains the time points.

 1. Gene expression data (e.g. `fly_xntg.txt`).
-    First row states number of dimensions (3) of the timepoint array.
+    First row states number of dimensions (3) of the gene expression data array.
     Second-fourth rows state the number of elements in each dimension.

     First dimension: space/cells.